teepha/send-it/README.md

 ### Features
 1. Users can create accounts based on the following criteria: **first name**, **last name**, **phone number**, **email address** and **password**
 2. Users can log in to their accounts based on the following criteria: **email address** and **password**
-3. Users can create parcel delivery order based on the following criteria: **pickup location**, **destination**, **recipient name** and **phone number**
+3. Users can create Parcel Delivery order based on the following criteria: **pickup location**, **destination**, **recipient name** and **phone number**
-4. Users can change the destination of a parcel delivery order.
+4. Users can change the destination of a Parcel Delivery order.
+5. Users can cancel a Parcel Delivery order.
-5. Users can see the details of parcel delivery order.
+6. Users can see the details of Parcel Delivery order.
-6. Admin can change the status and present location of a parcel delivery order.
+7. Admin can change the status and present location of a Parcel Delivery order.
+8. Admin can view all Parcel Delivery orders.

 <br>